Skip to main content

 Couche-Tard Puts Technology at the Foundation of Its Strategy

-The international convenience retailer is the Convenience Store News' 2024 Technology Leader of the Year.
+The company is honored as Convenience Store News' 2024 Technology Leader of the Year against the backdrop of the 2024 NACS Show.

 Melissa Kress